-Since October 20, 2021, the Group only has the right, but no longer the obligation to purchase the remaining shares of Leya from co-founders since Leya failed to meet the performance target by the end of the performance measurement period.
-Therefore, the Group classified the related non-controlling interests from mezzanine equity into non-controlling interests.
+Since October 20, 2021, the Group only has the right, but no longer has the obligation to purchase remaining shares of Leya from co-founders since Leya failed to meet the performance target by the end of the performance measurement period.
+Therefore, the Group classified non-controlling interests in mezzanine equity into non-controlling interests.

-6. Business combination (Continued)
+6. Business Combination (Continued)